Restart and Upgrade a Podman deployment

 Restarting, in this context, means using the start_command.sh to initialize a cluster using persisted configuration data from the VOLUME_BASE_DIR directory structure.

 Besides persisting configuration for the cluster, the VOLUME_BASE_DIR directory structure also stores shared running configuration for use in nodes across the cluster.
-You must remove this shared data before using start_command.sh to reinitialize or upgrade the cluster.
+This shared data must be moved aside before start_command.sh reinitializes or upgrades the cluster; the --upgrade flag handles this automatically by moving the data into a timestamped backup directory.

 By default, Deephaven preserves all configuration stored in etcd (ACLs, Persistent Queries, property files, data routing YAML, and schema), as well as intraday and historical data, which also includes Web UI dashboards and notebooks.
 Deephaven does not preserve user tables, custom calendars, or contents of the /etc/sysconfig/illumon.d/java_lib path by default, but you can configure them to persist.